bugii/dotfiles/README.md

 For all the tools to work properly you may need to install the following:

-1. Terminal: Kitty
+1. Terminal: wezterm
 2. Shell: zsh
-3. Tmux, and tpm (tmux plugin manager).
-4. Neovim
+3. Neovim
-5. Utilities: Fzf, zoxide, git, ripgrep (for telescope)
+4. Utilities: Fzf, zoxide, git, ripgrep (for file picker)
-6. Package managers: npm (i would recommend installing nvm), dotnet (via dotnet-sdk)
+5. Package managers: npm (i would recommend installing nvm), dotnet (via dotnet-sdk)